Paul Ricca: Working with Capone and Nitti

 In 1931, Capone was convicted of tax evasion and sentenced to 11 years in prison.
-Capone's nominal successor was Frank "the Enforcer" Nitti, with Ricca as front boss.
+Capone's nominal successor was Frank "the Enforcer" Nitti, with Ricca as his underboss.
 However, according to crime historian Carl Sifakis, Ricca held the actual power in the Outfit.
-Ricca frequently overruled Nitti's orders by saying, "We'll do it this way.
-Now let's hear no more about it!".
+Ricca frequently overruled Nitti's orders, saying, "We'll do it this way.
+Now let's hear no more about it!"
 In addition, the leaders of the emerging Syndicate, including Lucky Luciano, dealt only with Ricca, not Nitti.

 In April 1932, Luciano and Meyer Lansky, another top leader in the Crime Syndicate, were in the company of Ricca and other Chicago and New York gangsters when they were arrested by the police outside the Congress Hotel in Chicago.
-All of the men arrested were freed since the police had no reason to keep them detained, but not before taking a picture of the gangsters in a police line-up.
+All the men arrested were freed since the police had no reason to keep them detained, but not before taking a picture of the gangsters in a police line-up.
 The fact that the East Coast leaders met with Ricca personally in Chicago demonstrates the New York mob's trust toward him as the leader of the Chicago mob.

-Ricca was fairly soft-spoken, but was as ruthless as any crime boss.
+Ricca was relatively soft-spoken but was as ruthless as any crime boss.
 Whenever he wanted someone rubbed out, he said, "Make-a him go away."
 Crime historian Joe Sifakis described him as one of the most stereotypical gangsters ever produced by the Chicago Outfit.

 However, unlike his former bosses, Esposito and Capone, Ricca avoided the flamboyance and media attention-seeking that had helped bring about Esposito's and Capone's downfall, preferring to maintain a low profile to avoid attention from the media and law enforcement.
-Although he was arrested several times during his early years in the mob, including his January 24, 1927 arrest for carrying a concealed weapon, which was when his mugshot was taken, he was never convicted on any serious charges until the 1940s, and his mob associates expressed envy over his minor police record.
+Although he was arrested several times during his early years in the mob, including his January 24, 1927, arrest for carrying a concealed weapon, which was when his mugshot was taken, he was never convicted on any serious charges until the 1940s, and his mob associates expressed envy over his minor police record.